rrusk/BallroomMusicPlayer/README.md

 install python-vlc using 'pip install python-vlc'.
 FIGlet is used for dance banners; install pyfiglet using `pip install pyfiglet'.

-If using Windows, install the latest Python 2 release from https://www.python.org/downloads/windows/.
+If using Windows, install VLC from https://www.videolan.org/vlc/ and the latest Python 2 release from https://www.python.org/downloads/windows/.
+Make sure Python is added to your path during installation.
 Then open a Command Prompt window and enter "pip install python-vlc" and "pip install pyfiglet".
-The program can then be ran using "python play_music".
+The program can then be ran from the command line using "python play_music.py".
+It is also clickable from the GUI.

 The player assumes the following music organization:
 <pre>